 Application: Our squadron requires prospective cadets to attend four meetings before discussing application.
 Four meetings provides the prospective cadet with a fair assessment of our unit’s mission, goals and activities.
 CAP is a commitment to be taken seriously.
 Once the commander or the deputy commander for cadets has approved the prospective cadet to apply, they may do so online or via paper application.
 Membership dues vary by state, for NE is normally around $30.00 cadet, $60.00 senior members.

-- Paper applications can be found with a step by step instructions under “How to Join”.
+- Cadets returning to CAP after membership has elapsed over three months, can apply using paper form.
+Instructions can be found in the National Website under “How to Join”.
 Membership dues for paper applications require a check or money order payable to Civil Air Patrol along the CAPF 15 application.
 Before mailing the completed application we suggest to retain a copy for your records.

 Email Addresses: Make sure that the squadron has the right email addresses for both you and your child as emails with information and upcoming activities are sent out regularly.
 In addition, you can check out the unit calendar on this site under the Events Calendar tab.